etkitech/etki_JS/student.md

 #announcements : All announcements of etki_JS Team will be made here.
 Make sure to enable notifications.

-#etki_JS-team : Contact our team and mentors publicly for any topic you want which aren't covered in other channels
+#etki_JS-team : Contact our team and mentors publicly for any topic you want which aren't covered in other channels.

-#general: important pinned notes
+#general: Important pinned notes.

 #helpdesk-level1 : Technical coding questions about beginner program.
 Mentors will check this channel regularly and will try to support you.

 #helpdesk-level2 : Technical coding questions about intermediate program.
 Mentors will check this channel regularly and will try to support you.

-#introductions -> you can get to know each other and contact here
+#introductions : You can get to know each other and contact here.

 #level1 : All topics about beginners program, except help requests.
-For help requests see #helpdesk-level1
+For help requests see #helpdesk-level1.

 #level2 : All topics about intermediate program, except help requests.
-For help requests see #helpdesk-level2
+For help requests see #helpdesk-level2.

-#questions-and-feedback : Organizational questions and feedback
+#questions-and-feedback : Organizational questions and feedback.

-#random : Anything irrelevant but may be of interest and/or fun
+#random : Anything irrelevant but may be of interest and/or fun.

 ***